Gerald Corbett: Early career

-Corbett attended Tonbridge School, before studying history at Cambridge University, where he was a foundation scholar.
+Corbett attended Tonbridge School, before studying history at Pembroke College, Cambridge, where he was a foundation scholar.
 After this, he attended London and Harvard business schools before joining Boston Consulting Group, which advises on corporate strategy, in the mid-70s.
 In 1982, he joined electrical retailer Dixons, where he became group Financial Controller and Corporate Finance Director.

 He left after five years to be Group Finance Director at international building materials firm Redland.
 In 1993, he became Group Finance Director of Grand Metropolitan, the food and drink giant.

 When "Grand Met" merged with Guinness to form Diageo, in summer 1997 he left and was appointed Chief Executive of Railtrack, which he left in November 2000.

 Railtrack

-Railtrack was the most controversial of the Conservative government privatisations.
-The railway was dismembered into over 100 different pieces of which by far the largest was Railtrack which owned and operated the infrastructure.

 In September 1997, three weeks after his appointment, a First Great Western express train from Swansea collided with a freight train at Southall, West London, killing seven passengers.
 Twenty-seven months later, in October 1999, another Intercity train collided with a commuter train near Paddington, killing 31 people.
 It was Britain's worst rail disaster in a decade.

 Railtrack came under intense scrutiny from the regulator, Tom Winsor, who claimed Railtrack was pursuing a deliberate "culture of defiance" due to disagreements over failed punctuality improvement targets.
-Corbett, who became the mouthpiece of the privatised railway, was frequently on TV and Radio defending his company.
-A year before the crash, he stated that Paddington was the "best protected" station in the UK; prompting Lord Cullen - head of the public enquiry into the crash - to comment that Corbett's statement was "not only ill-considered, but ... demonstrated either a degree of complacency on the part of senior management or a desire to encourage undeserved confidence in what Railtrack had actually achieved".
+Corbett, as chief executive of Railtrack, had a year before the crash stated that Paddington was the "best protected" station in the UK; prompting Lord Cullen - head of the public enquiry into the crash - to comment that Corbett's statement was "not only ill-considered, but ... demonstrated either a degree of complacency on the part of senior management or a desire to encourage undeserved confidence in what Railtrack had actually achieved".

 A year after the Paddington crash, in October 2000, a train from London to Leeds derailed at Hatfield, resulting in four deaths.
-Corbett's resignation was initially rejected by the Railtrack board.
+Corbett offered his resignation, which was initially rejected by the Railtrack board.
 Later on the same day, on the BBC news, Corbett identified the Railways problem as its fragmentation.
 The railway had been "ripped apart by privatisation".
 He urged the Government and regulators to "think the unthinkable".
-He eventually left with a compensation package estimated to be worth £1.3m in total (of which £900,000 was his accrued pension benefit).
+He left Railtrack with a compensation package estimated to be worth £1.3m in total (of which around £900,000 was his accrued pension benefit).

+Corbett faced charges under the health and safety at work act over the Hatfield rail disaster but, in 2004, a high court judge dismissed them because of lack of evidence.

-Corbett was personified on the London stage in David Hare's "The Permanent Way" and in the television film "Derailed".
+Corbett was personified on the London stage in David Hare's The Permanent Way and in the television film Derailed.
 These dramatisations showed the private tension beneath the public face and noted that Corbett had his own share of personal tragedy.
-His father was killed at an early age by a drunk driver in a car accident.
-Corbett is married to an artist.
-Together they have four children, and he himself is one of five brothers.